team61/frc-2019-robot/README.md

 # 2019 First Robotics Robot

-FIRST Robotics Competition is the ultimate Sport for the MindTM, where imagination and innovation come together!
-By combining the excitement of sport and beauty of art with the rigors of science and technology, teams of high school students (ages 14 - 18/grades 9 - 12) are challenged to design a team “brand,” hone teamwork skills, and build and program robots to perform tasks against a field of competitors.

-Teams work together to build, program and test robots with the guidance of adult mentors.
-Teams then compete with their robots as family and friends cheer from the stands at more than 160 events worldwide – all leading up to the 2018 FIRST Championship, April 18 - 21 in Houston, TX and April 25 - 28 in Detroit, MI.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.